csek06/PKMN-Cataloguer/cline_docs/activeContext.md

 - The improved user experience throughout

 The README should be written from a user's perspective, explaining what the application does for them and how it enhances their Pokémon card collecting experience.

+**READY**: Modal bug fixed, can now proceed with README updates and other tasks.

 ## Recent Changes Summary (August 15, 2025)